 I designed the top as X-blocks with sashing strips and pinwheel corner stones, so the backing needed to have the same layout.
 My son was really into rainbows, so I decided to make the back a scrappy rainbow for him.
 Large hourglass blocks, 1/2 square triangles for the corner stones, and sashing strips made everything line up.
 The biggest challenge was working in my (very small 6'x10') sewing room and keeping everything organized so it all went together in the right order.
 I pieced a row + sash of the top, made the matching row + sashing of the back, layered it and quilted those sections.
 Then, pieced the next row, sewed the row to the previous sashing (both front and back), added batting and quilted that section.
 Always staying a couple of inches away from the raw edge, so that I could attach the next row.

-inspiration.
+Add your link, and check out some of the other links for some inspiration.
 See my sidebar for a TBT button you can add to your blog.

 Hi Krista!
 I had no idea there was another Throwback Thursday going on!
 Great minds think alike!